OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/develop/tenant.md

           password: pass2
 ```

-## Multi-Tenant Data Model
+## 3. Multi-Tenancy Data Model
-When multi-tenancy is enabled, you can configure data isolation at the model level.
+Once multi-tenancy is enabled, data isolation can be configured at the model level.

-Conditions for enabling tenant data isolation in a model:
+**Conditions for Enabling Tenant Isolation in Models**:
-* The model metadata must set `multiTenant = true`.
-The `multiTenant` attribute determines which data models are isolated by tenants.
+- Set the model metadata `multiTenant = true`.
+This `multiTenant` attribute controls which data models are subject to tenant isolation.
 Models with `multiTenant = false` can be shared across tenants.
-* Add a `tenantId` field to the model.
-This field is globally read-only.
-During data creation, it is populated with the current user's tenant and cannot be modified.
+- Add a `tenantId` field to the model.
+This field is globally read-only and is populated with the `tenantId` of the current user upon creation.
+Modifying this field is not allowed.

-## Tenant Data Isolation Mechanism
+## 4. Data Isolation Strategies Between Tenants
-Once multi-tenancy is enabled, the ORM layer enforces isolation and validation.
-The current user's tenant ID (denoted as `user.tenantId`) is recorded in the context.
+Once multi-tenancy is enabled, the ORM enforces strict isolation and validation.
+The current user's `tenantId` is recorded in the context (`user.tenantId`).

-### Simple Queries
+### 4.1 Simple Queries
-The ORM layer automatically appends tenant filtering conditions to the `WHERE` clause:
+The ORM automatically appends a tenant filter condition to the `WHERE` clause:
 ```sql
 tenant_id = user.tenantId
 ```

-### JOIN Queries
+### 4.2 JOIN Queries
-Both the main table and associated tables are automatically appended with tenant filtering conditions.
-No additional developer intervention is required:
+The tenant filter condition is automatically appended to both the main table and the related tables without requiring developer intervention:
 ```sql
 t0.tenant_id = user.tenantId AND t1.tenant_id = user.tenantId
 ```

-### Data Creation
+### 4.3 Data Creation
-When creating data, the ORM layer automatically populates the `tenantId` field:
+During data creation, the ORM automatically populates the `tenantId` field:
 ```java
 tenantId = user.tenantId
 ```

-If the client-provided data specifies a `tenantId` that differs from the current user's `tenantId`, an exception is thrown, highlighting a potential unauthorized access attempt.
+If the client specifies a `tenantId` that differs from the current user's `tenantId`, the system will throw an exception, indicating a potential unauthorized access attempt.

-### Data Updates
+### 4.4 Data Updates
-As the `tenantId` of the data model is a read-only field, the ORM layer ignores any attempts to modify it.
+Since the `tenantId` field in the data model is read-only, the ORM ignores any attempts to modify the `tenantId`.

-### Data Deletion
+### 4.5 Data Deletion
-Before deletion, the ORM layer verifies the data's scope, ensuring only data belonging to the current user's tenant can be deleted.
+Before deletion, the ORM checks the data scope, ensuring that only data belonging to the current user's tenant can be deleted.

-## Cross-Tenant Data Access
-For scenarios requiring cross-tenant data access, such as operational platforms or data analytics systems, a separate system should be deployed.
-This system’s configuration must not enable multi-tenancy (`system.multi-tenancy.enable = false`).
+## 5. Multi-Tenant System Operations Platform
+Operating a multi-tenant system requires cross-tenant data access for tenant management, data configuration, and analysis.

+### 5.1 Operations Platform Without Tenant Isolation
+The operations platform should deploy separate front-end and back-end services with a unique access domain.
+In this system, multi-tenancy should not be enabled, i.e., `system.multi-tenancy.enable = false`.

+### 5.2 Tenant Properties in the Operations Platform
-Even if the data model includes a `tenantId` field, it will not be subject to ORM-level multi-tenancy restrictions.
-In such cases, the `tenantId` field can be used as a filter condition for cross-tenant data authorization.
+In the operations platform, tenants are treated as an attribute of data authorization.
+The `tenantId` field in data models serves only as a cross-tenant data authorization condition.
+Even if the data model includes a `tenantId` field, it is not subject to multi-tenancy restrictions enforced by the ORM layer.